 Traditionally stationary bikes don’t offer as much third-party app support and are designed to be programmed through their own interfaces.
 However, there are a growing number of stationary smart bikes like Wahoo’s KICKR BIKE that have more connectivity and are not so stationary with the ability to physically adjust the position of the BIKE with grade simulation technologies to replicate the sensation of riding outdoors– including downhill simulation that allows you to maintain speed on virtual descents..

 Indoor trainers generally offer greater programming options through third-party integration.
-Using third-party programs enables you to import workouts beyond the preset options, hook up to cycling simulators like Road Grand Tours, and take full control of your resistance setting modes.
+Using third-party programs enables you to import workouts beyond the preset options, hook up to cycling simulators like Wahoo RGT, and take full control of your resistance setting modes.

 Make a Quick Decision!